angular/angular/aio/content/guide/router-tutorial-toh.md

 Your sample application can switch between two views when the user clicks a link.

-Milestone 1 has covered how to do the following:
+Milestone 1 covered how to do the following:

 * Load the router library.
 * Add a nav bar to the shell template with anchor tags, `routerLink`  and `routerLinkActive` directives.